aldelaro5/Bug-Fables-Internal-Docs/docs/MapControl/Graphics configuration.md

 - `WildGrasslands`
 - `WaspKingdom`

-It's also possible for an individual Fader to force itself to operate in this mode if its `alwaysfade` field is true which is expected to be done from the map's prefab.
+It's also possible for an individual Fader to force itself to operate in this mode if its `alwaysfade` field is true which is expected to be done from the map's prefab where the Fader is defined.

 That being said, setting `faderchange` to true will also causes some special logic in LateUpdate to happen every 3 frames on every disabled Fader that were initially enabled when MapControl Start happened.
 This involves the following tracking fields: